RAPID-Platform-Projects/Rapid-Docs/training/Explorer 101/Part 1/5-Summary/5-Summary.md

 # Summary

-Today, we have completed the first workshop in the Rapid Training Package.
+Today, we have completed the second workshop in the **Explorer 101** training package.
 This workshop explained the basics of working within the Rapid Explorer experience.

 Specifically, in today’s session, we have learned the following key concepts:
 - How to navigate **Explorer** (using the Sidebar and its menus)